 We also anticipate that we will incur additional incremental expenses associated with being a stand-alone company.
-These incremental pretax expenses are estimated to be \$3.0 million to \$5.0 million for the year ending December 31, 2014.
+We estimate that these incremental pretax expenses were between \$4.0 million and \$5.0 million for the year ended December 31, 2014.